lavagetto/k8sh/README.md

 Anyways, the file, located at `~/.config/k8shrc.yaml` can contain any of the following configuration keys:

 * `kubectl_host`: The host to ssh into to run kubectl.
 If you can run kubectl locally, you can omit the setting
 * `kubeconfig_format` a python format string that allows k8sh to pick a kubeconfig file to use with kubectl.
 Can depend on the cluster you're connecting to, and the namespace.
 So for example, if you want to use the same kubeconfig for all namespaces, just provide a constant string, like `/etc/kubeconfig`.
 If you prefer to use a specific configuration for every namespace/cluster, you need to provide a python format string including the terms, like `/etc/kube/{cluster}/{namespace}.kubeconfig`.
 Defaults to `/etc/kubernetes/{namespace}-{cluster}.config` because that's what I use in production.
 * `ssh_opts` Options to add to all the ssh connections, as a list.

+You can also add different configurations for different clusters by using the `profiles` configuration stanza and adding a key-value mapping of cluster names and configuration profiles.

 ## Usage
 Well, see the notice in the COPYING file.
 This